HLOverflow/io.netgarage.org-writeup/level2/Level2.md

 }
 ```
 The above took me a while to solve.
 You might expect keying in 3.141593 to give you an easy shell.
 However, the trap is that this is a floating point number.
 In computer science, comparison with a floating point such as `==` can be very dangerous because it can never be true.
+( you can login to level3 and read the write up inside which explains why it will never be true. )

 To solve this challenge, you need to recognize that you have to fail the first 2 condition ( a < answer ) and ( a > answer ).
 Lets read the man page for `strtod`